 American Dog Tick: This tick species is brown with white or gray markings.
 These ticks are between 3/16” and 5/8” in size.
 They have a design on their bristled legs that helps them move through thick hair or fur efficiently.

-Brown Dog Tick: This species is grayish-blue to reddish-brown in color.
+Brown Dog Tick: This species is grayish-blue to reddish-brown.
 They are between 1/8” and ½” in size, and you can find tiny dented markings on the backs of males.

 Maine Ticks